ventus-ag/docs/_docs/coretasks/Scaling.md

 tags: [ featured, coretasks ]
 # permalink: /Scaling/
 ---
-# Scale-out and scale-in of Kubernneetes cluster
+# Scale-out and scale-in of Kubernetes cluster
 ---

 In this task we will see how to scale-out and scale-in of Kubernetes cluster.